Invest in a world where everyone receives an education.

 How we help

 Tarzana kids learn to be compassionate and active global citizens.
 They are linked with Liberia as a “wisdom exchange partner.”
-Last year, Full-Circle Learning, which provides the Habit of Hearts curriculum, launched an Ebola prevention plan and it was implemented in 31 schools in Liberia before anyone knew that Ebola would break out in that country.
+In 2017, Full-Circle Learning, which provides the Habit of Hearts curriculum, launched an Ebola prevention plan and it was implemented in 31 schools in Liberia before anyone knew that Ebola would break out in that country.
 Those communities reported that the prevention campaign helped curtail the virus more quickly than in surrounding countries.

 The Tarzana kids had been practicing empathy as a habit of heart.
 Learning that many kids in Liberia had become orphans as a result of the Ebola outbreak, the teacher and parents launched a project called Kids United for Liberia, and helped the class to: 1) collect school supplies to send to the orphans; 2) plan and promote a public march on a Saturday and give speeches in a park a mile away; and 3) collect money from the march for orphans who needed help to pay their school fees, and buy uniforms, shoes and school supplies.